It’s tough knowing when to walk away from the poker table, but sometimes its the most important skill to have.

 While I was lucky to make it happen in this session, the reasons I kept going where because all of the points above I thought were solid reasons to continue playing.

-So remember that if the spot is good, keep grinding.
-But if it isnt, life is just one long session, and there surely will be another day.
+Remember that if the spot is good, you should keep grinding.
+But if it isn’t, there will surely be another day.
+Life is just one long session.